GeorgeOfori/App_vs_website_linear_regression/README.md

 # Mobile App vs Website: A Linear Regression Approach to Customer Spending

 This project explores how customer spending varies between mobile apps and websites using a linear regression approach.
+I conducted a comparative analysis of customer ordering behavior across two platforms—mobile application and website—using regression modeling.
+The goal was to understand how platform choice influences sales, and to generate actionable business insights from the dataset.

 ## Features:
 - Avg.
 Session Length